 Consumers should be wary of potentially shady storm chasers who invariably will pour into the area, said Mike Curtis, owner of Crossroads Roofing Supply.
 "If they’re not from here, you run the risk of putting a roof on, something going wrong and their not being able to come back to fix it,” Curtis said.

 Watch low bidsMoreover, low bids, he said, could come from thieves who stole their materials from others’ driveways and roofs.
 Such robberies have occurred within the past several weeks in the metro area, Curtis said.
 "Say a reputable company offers to roof your house for $15,000, and a company you’ve never heard of says they’ll do it for $10,000.
 Just asking where they got their stuff could stop you from contracting thieves,” he said.
 Eric Ingram, co-owner of Aegis Roofing, advises homeowners against signing anything they don’t understand or paying upfront for work.
 "A contractor may say, ‘Sign this so we can take a look at your roof,’ and the document could say they’re the sole contractor to do work on your roof,” Ingram said.
+Reputable contractors, he said, should have an ample credit line to cover materials and labor.
 Share your photos Know It: Severe Weather Weather Blog

 MORE FROM NEWSOK